 Total fund balances of the District's governmental funds differ from "net position" of governmental activities reported in the Statement of Net Position.
-This difference primarily results from the additional long-term economic focus of the Statement of Net Position versus the solely current financial resources focus of the governmental fund Balance Sheets, as applied to the reporting of capital assets and long-term liabilities, including pensions.
+This difference primarily results from the additional long-term economic focus of the Statement of Net Position versus the solely current financial resources focus of the governmental fund Balance Sheets, as applied to the reporting of capital assets and long-term liabilities, including pensions and other post employment benefits.

-S. Explanation of Certain Differences Between Governmental Fund Statements and Districtwide Statements b.
 Statement of Revenues, Expenditures and Changes in Fund Balance vs. Statement of Activities: